alephium/docs/docs/dapps/events.md

 `Foo` contract from its contract bytecode. `Foo` contract has no contract fields, which is why `#00` is passed in as arguments to the [createContract](/ralph/built-in-functions#createcontract) function.
-A `ContractCreatedEvent` system event is emitted after `Foo` contract is created.
+A `ContractCreatedEvent` system event is emitted after the `Foo` contract is created.

 Alephium's [Web3 SDK](/dapps/alephium-web3) provides a helper function to subscribe to the `ContractCreatedEvent` event: